steven-van/kata-mars-rover-faye/README.md

     * Find a domain expert
     * Write test scenarios together

-* Implement the test scenarios one by one
+* Implement the test scenarios one by one, following this cycle for each feature:

+   1. Write the scenario
+   1. Write the automatic test
+   1. Write the production code

 * Compare your architecture with what you designed